-The Small Cap Core strategy is benchmarked to the Russell 2000 Index and primarily invests in companies with a market capitalization between $100 million and $4 billion.
-The portfolio is well diversified and is typically comprised of 80-110 small- cap stocks.
+The Small Cap Core seeks to outperform the Small Cap Universe over a full market cycle by 1.00% per year.
+The strategy primarily invests in companies with a market capitalization between $100 million and $4 billion.
+The portfolio is well diversified and is typically comprised of 60-110 small- cap stocks.

 We strongly believe positive earnings estimates lead to increases in stock prices over time.
 Our research shows that changes to analyst’s earnings estimates catalyze equity price movements.
 Additionally, we have found that Wall Street analysts tend to “anchor” their estimates to the consensus rather than be an outlier.
 Given this bias, when positive changes emerge at a company, analysts tend to react by raising their earnings estimates.
 We believe the key to generating alpha is to identify those earnings revisions that are secular rather than one-time events.
 We employ in-depth fundamental analysis to understand how revisions in earnings estimates drive equity price movements, which, in turn, produces attractive long-term performance.

 We employ a consistent and repeatable investment discipline focused on the analysis of earnings estimate revisions, balance sheets, and cash flow dynamics.